-Honors in the Major is an individualized program of study that provides students who maintain a 3.750 GPA (or higher) an opportunity to engage in their own research activity or creative work with the support of a faculty committee.
+Honors in the Major is an individualized program of study that provides students who maintain a cumulative 3.750 GPA (for all FSU courses) an opportunity to engage in their own research activity or creative work with the support of a faculty committee.
 Students from the College of Motion Picture Arts have created a wide array of Honors projects, ranging from research to creative work, including:

 - Feature screenplays;